Iain Lewers

-Iain Lewers (born 5 January 1984) is a field hockey player from Northern Ireland who represented Ireland, England and Great Britain at international level.
+Iain Lewers (born 5 January 1984) is a former field hockey player from Northern Ireland who represented Ireland, England and Great Britain at international level.
 He represented Great Britain at the 2012 and 2016 Summer Olympics.
 He was also a member the England teams that won bronze medals at the 2011 Men's EuroHockey Nations Championship and 2014 Commonwealth Games.
 He also represented England at the 2013 and 2015 Men's EuroHockey Nations Championships and at the 2014 Men's Hockey World Cup.
 In both 2014 and 2015 Lewers was named the England/Great Britain Player of the Year by the Hockey Writers' Club.

 Early years and education

 Lewers was educated at Cairnshill Primary School, Wellington College Belfast, and Ulster University where he gained a Bachelor's degree in Sports Science and Management.

-Domestic teams

-Annadale
+Club career

-As a youth Lewers played for Annadale.
+As a youth, Lewers played for Annadale.
 He was also a member of the Annadale team that won five Ulster Senior League titles between 2002–03 and 2006–07.
 Lewers also scored for Annadale in the 2006–07 Irish Senior Cup final as they lost 4–3 to Glenanne.
 His father, David Dewers, had played for Annadale in the 1984 Irish Senior Cup final.

 While playing for Annadale, Iain Lewers also represented Ulster at interprovincial level.